Read more about

 St. Louis is the largest city in the midwestern state of Missouri and has a population of 318,574.
 It is partly due to these relatively low population that the murder rate of 49.9 exists, as 159 homicides were counted in 2014.
 St. Louis has longtime struggled with a reputation for being a dangerous city, and the murder rate greatly perpetuates this reputation, as it is the highest rate in the United States, followed by Detroit at 43.5 homicides per 100,000 residents.
 Unfortunately, other crimes such as rape, armed robbery, arson, and assault and also common in St. Louis.

 Tepic, Mexico has a population of 396,779 and witnessed 208 homicides in 2011, creating a rate of 52.4 per 100,000 people.
 It is located in the state of Nayarit.
 Unfortunately, Tepic has earned a spot on this list because of a high number of gun battles and gang killings, many of which are related to the illegal drug trade and organized crime.

 7. Monterrey, Mexico (60.6 per 100,000)

 Monterrey is a city in Nuevo Leon, Mexico.
-It is the third-largest city in Mexico with a population of over 1.5 million.
+It is one of the largest cities in Mexico with a population of over 1.5 million.
 In 2011, there were 700 murders in Monterrey, a staggering rate even when the city's large population is taken into consideration.
 Although the murder rate in Monterrey, like many cities in Mexico, has close ties to the drug trade and other organized criminal activities, it is possible for innocent citizens to fall victim.
 Travel within the city during nighttime is often not recommended.

 6. Chilpancingo de Los Bravo, Mexico (60.8 per 100,000)